 Once you’ve registered for a game, be sure to contact your Dungeon Master through Discord to let them know.
 Members of our community are friendly and welcoming, and are always happy to help out if you’re new to D&D!

-While our community does not charge for public games, you can support the community by buying our Discord server a Boost, or supporting the Dungeon Master that ran a game for you with a tip or purchase on DMsGuild.
+You can support the community by buying our Discord server a Boost, or supporting the Dungeon Master that ran a game for you with a tip or purchase on DMsGuild.
+We charge a nominal fee for convention games and special in-person events, which goes towards offsetting logistics and manpower costs.

 Be sure to ask them how you can help them make the experience better for everybody!